01. Right Now

 Bridge Day:

-The remaining residual day every year is Day 32 of Month 3 ("Bridge Day"), placed in the long northern spring rather than clustered at year-end.
+The remaining residual day every year is Day 32 of Month 3 ("Bridge Day"), placed in the longest quarter of the orbit (the Northern-spring stretch) rather than clustered at year-end.

 -